'They did their bit' - Remembering the Gypsies and Travellers who served in the forces

 KB

 On Saturday 13th of November, the Travellers’ Times visited a very special event put on by Kushti Bok, the Dorset based Romany Gypsy and Traveller rights charity.
 The event was to honour the Romany Gypsies and Travellers who served in the forces during both the World Wars and some of the conflicts that followed.
-Amid tea, biscuits and lots of old photos our editor sat down with the people who came along to event to record for posterity the stories of their relatives and ancestors who ‘did their bit’ in the UK’s armed forces.
+Amid tea, biscuits and lots of old photos our editor sat down with the people who came along to the event to record for posterity the stories of their relatives and ancestors who ‘did their bit’ in the UK’s armed forces.

 KB